coloringchaos/web-spring-16/syllabus.md

 Individual projects that are turned in late will result in the grade being lowered for that project.
 Feedback through the form of critique is also essential; absence from any of the class critiques will result in a drop of one letter grade for that assignment.

-# PARTICIPATION

-Within ATLAS courses, computers, laptops and mobile computing devices should only be used for class related activities.
-Checking E-mail, “Facebooking,” working on assignments or projects for other courses, Instant Messaging, gaming and web-surfing are examples of unacceptable classroom behaviors.
-If you are found to be engaging in these activities during course time, Instructors reserve the right to ask you to leave the classroom.

 # COMPUTING DEVICES USAGE POLICY
 Laptops and mobile computing devices can be a great asset to learning, but they can also be a source of distraction and actually impair the learning environment.
 Within ATLAS courses, computers, laptops and mobile computing devices should only be used for class related activities.
 Checking E-mail, “Facebooking,” working on assignments or projects for other courses, Instant Messaging, gaming and web-surfing are examples of unacceptable classroom behaviors.
 If you are found to be engaging in these activities during course time, Instructors reserve the right to ask you to leave the classroom.